Causal Inference: A Tale of Three Frameworks: Three Frameworks for Causal Inference

 The second part of SUTVA, namely the no interference assumption, implies that each unit's potential outcome depends only on its own treatment assignment and not on the treatment received by others.
 This assumption can be violated in many real-world contexts.
 For example, in vaccine studies, the likelihood of an individual contracting an infectious disease may depend not only on whether they are vaccinated but also on the vaccination status of others in their community.
 Such \emph{interference} is common in infectious disease epidemiology and social network settings, where spillover, peer effects, or herd immunity can induce dependencies across units.
 A growing body of work has extended the potential outcomes framework to accommodate interference.
 We refer interested readers, for example, to \citet[][\S 9]{kuang2020causal} and \cite{bajari2023experimental} for surveys of this area.

 To identify the ACE under the SUTVA, a key condition is the assumption of \emph{no unmeasured confounding}, also known as \emph{conditional (weak) ignorability} or \emph{selection on observables}:

 This condition implies that, conditional on \( L \), the treatment assignment \( A \) is as good as random and thus independent of the potential outcomes.
-Under this assumption and a positivity condition that ensures all levels of treatment are possible across values of \( L \), the ACE is identified by the following g-formula \citep{robins1986new}:
+Under this assumption and a positivity condition that ensures all levels of treatment are possible across values of \( L \), the ACE is identified by the following formula:

 where the outer expectation is over the marginal distribution of \( L \).
+Equation \eqref{eqn:ace-identification} was termed ``direct standardization'' in the early epidemiological literature \citep{neison1844method} and is also a special case of the g-formula of \citet{robins1986new}.
 This expression can be estimated using regression, stratification, matching, inverse probability weighting, or doubly robust methods, depending on the structure and quality of the observed data.

 \begin{remark} In contrast to \eqref{eqn:ace-identification}, the association between $A$ and $Y$ can be written as $E(Y\mid A=1) - E(Y\mid A=0) = \mathbb{E}_{L\mid A=1} \mathbb{E}(Y \mid A = 1, L) - \mathbb{E}_{L\mid A=0} \mathbb{E}(Y \mid A = 0, L).$ \end{remark}